-Broken pipe plumbing involves cutting out the damaged section of pipe, sizing and threading a replacement pipe and sealing it in place.
+Pipe leak repair often involves cutting out the damaged section of pipe, sizing and threading a replacement pipe and sealing it in place.
 The best way to get a broken pipe fixed or replaced quickly and efficiently is to get help from professional plumbers.
-There are things you can do for DIY pipe leak repair in the meantime, however.

 Remember: this is only a temporary fix.
-It’s always best to hire professional plumbers to handle any pipe leak repair or sewer pipe repair you need.
+It’s always best to hire professional plumbers to handle your plumbing pipe repairs.

 The Punctual Plumber Guarantee

 The experts at Ben Franklin work hard to ensure that we provide the best pipe repair and replacement in Dallas and the surrounding areas on every call.
 To “walk the walk,” Ben Franklin makes the three following “Punctual Plumber Guarantees” when you hire us:

 - Punctuality: The Punctual Plumber isn’t just a brand, it’s a promise.
 Ben Franklin is the nation’s first plumbing company to directly reimburse our customers if we’re ever late to a job.
 If we fail to show up at our scheduled time, we pay you $5 per minute we’re late, up to $300.